shmurthy08/Sudoku-Solver/README.md

 # Sudoku-Solver
 Hi, this is our CPSC 406, Algorithm Analysis, class project.
 The project members include Shree Murthy (me), Rahul Sura and Dylan Inafuku.
 Our goal is to create a sudoku solver with two types of solving methods to learn more about algorithms.
-See the link to our presentation [here](https://docs.google.com/presentation/d/1JnC8Kd4kijPLFjV1sCchN6WeVRiDiY6CYxrkNO_E51w/edit#slide=id.g24023e6062c_1_33267)
+See the link to our [presentation](https://docs.google.com/presentation/d/1JnC8Kd4kijPLFjV1sCchN6WeVRiDiY6CYxrkNO_E51w/edit#slide=id.g24023e6062c_1_33267)

 ## Personal Information:
 - Shree Murthy: shmurthy@chapman.edu